Written by Daniel G. Sullivan and Frederic LeBow

 I had forgotten just how truly enjoyable and good While You Were Sleeping is until I had the opportunity to rewatch it.
 Sandra Bullock and Bill Pullman are wonderful together, exuding chemistry and making their characters believable as they work their way to each other despite the obstacles in their path.

 Bullock portrays Lucy, a lonely token collector in a token booth on Chicago’s El line.
-Every day she sees the same stranger pass by her (Pete portrayed by Peter Gallagher) and thinks that if he will just talk to her and get to know her, that her life will somehow change and be magical.
+Every day she sees the same stranger pass by her (Pete portrayed by Peter Gallagher) and thinks that if he will just talk to her and get to know her, her life will somehow change and be magical.

 One day, Pete is mugged and pushed onto the train tracks.
 Lucy saves his life.
 Once at the hospital, the doctors are refusing to let her stay with him since she is not family.
 One of the nurses lies and says that she’s his fiancee so they will let her stay.
 This is where the fun and confusion begin.
-Lucy feelings are mixed after Pete lapses into a coma and Lucy inadvertently begins deceiving his family.
-She is torn between her guilt, and her longing for the warmth, love and acceptance that this family exudes.
+Lucy’s feelings are mixed after Pete lapses into a coma and Lucy inadvertently begins deceiving his family.
+She is torn between her guilt, and her longing for the warmth, love, and acceptance that this family exudes.

 Bullock’s performance is so strong and believable; she makes Lucy real to us and we can sympathize with her loneliness.
 She is an Eleanor Rigby character longing for a life different than her own.
 To that end, she keeps a valid passport on hand, yearning to get that first stamp in it, but unable to pry herself away from her mundane life and push herself into doing what she longs for.